pygame/pygame/doc/src/examples.rst

 Examples package for Pygame2.

 This package contains code snippets demonstrating the aspects of the various Pygame2 modules.
-Each example is an module of its own and can be easily executed using ::
+Each example is a module of its own and can be easily executed using ::

     python -m pygame2.examples.<module>.<example>